cloudfoundry-attic/cf-syslog-drain-release/README.md

 #### Scheduler

 This component handles communication with the Cloud Controller to receive new bindings.
-It should not be scaled beyond a single instance.
+It uses a deterministick algorithm to schedule drains and should be scaled to a single instance per zone.

 #### Reverse Log Proxy (RLP)